 ArtsEd comprises the Day School (Day School for 11-16 and Sixth Form for 16-18), the School of Musical Theatre and the School of Acting.
 In addition, ArtsEd Extra offers provision to the local community.
 These departments are supported by the Finance, Facilities, HR, Production, Academic Management, Communication and Development teams and other administrative and support services.

 Senior Leadership Board

-The Senior Leadership Board for the year ended 31 August 2023 comprised:
+The Senior Leadership Board for the year ended 31 August 2024 comprised:

-Julie Spencer, Principal
+Julie Spencer, Principal (resigned 8 July 2024)

-Yewande Akindele, Deputy Principal
+Yewande Akindele, Deputy Principal (resigned 2 February 2024)